 You really can have the loveliest of things with a little bit of DIY effort.
 There are some exquisite gorgeous linen shops locally and the linens are stunning, but the prices startled me.
-I cannot imagine allowing a guest to sleep on $110 pillow case.
-But with a hour of my time and some cotton summer blouse material they are going to sleep on what looks like a $110 dollar pillow case.
+I cannot imagine allowing a guest to sleep on $110 pillowcase.
+But with an hour of my time and some cotton summer blouse material, they are going to sleep on what looks like a $110 dollar pillowcase.

 These are so simple to make.
 Buy some cotton blouse material with the peekaboo edging.
 Wash and iron the material.
 Place it good sides together.
-Use your favorite pillow case as a template add and inch around and cut out the material.
+Use your favourite pillowcase as a template add an inch around and cut out the material.
 I will break it down into steps for you.

 Homemade Pillowcase from Lace Embossed Material

 2.5 metres (3 yards) of lace embossed material.